Sunday Jan. 18, 2026

 OYSTER NIGHT every Wednesday from 6-9 pm at the Orléans Brewing Co.
 Two types of oysters served with lemon, Tobasco, horseradish, salt and mignonette.
 The Orléans Brewing Co. is located at 4380 Innes Rd., next to McDonalds.

-Hallowe'en homes help to raise more money for CHEO
+Hallowe'en homes help raise money for CHEO

 Fred Sherwin